Honka3rd/RxStoreReact/README.md

 Desc: a global state control similar to React useReducer, for complex state handling

-Params: key of NRS definition, a reducer(*) function *reducer: Reducer<T, P, S, K> is a function takes previous value as argument and return T, T is dispatch type extends string, P is a optional payload, S is all state keys, K is the observed key
+Params: key of NRS definition, a reducer(*) function *reducer: Reducer<T, S, K> is a function takes previous value as argument and return T, T is dispatch type extends string, S is all state keys, K is the observed key

 Return: a constant array, [value, dispatch], value is the returned payload by reducer, dispatch(*) is a function to trigger reducer invocation, and change the state defined inside NRS
 *dispatch: a function take